 How Soccer Explains the World: An Unlikely Theory of Globalization by Franklin Foer

 Soccer is much more than a game, or even a way of life.
 It’s a perfect window into the cross-currents of today’s world, with all its joys and sorrows.
 In this remarkably insightful, wide-ranging work of reportage, Franklin Foer takes us on a surprising tour through the world of soccer, shining a spotlight on the clash of civilizations, the international economy, and just about everything in between.
 How Soccer Explains the World is an utterly original book that makes sense of our troubled times.

 Barça: The Making of the Greatest Team in the World by Graham Hunter

 Graham Hunter moved to Barcelona in 2001.
-He is a journalist of international reputation and covers Spanish football and FC Barcelona for Sky Sports, the BBC and newspapers and magazines across the world.
-His access to the team is unrivalled and he is the only English-speaking journalist to have interviewed Pep Guardiola during his time as Barcelona coach.
+He is a journalist of international reputation and covers Spanish football and FC Barcelona for Sky Sports, the BBC, and newspapers and magazines across the world.
+His access to the team is unrivaled and he is the only English-speaking journalist to have interviewed Pep Guardiola during his time as Barcelona coach.

 The Ball is Round: A Global History of Soccer by David Goldblatt

 There may be no cultural practice more global than soccer.
 Rites of birth and marriage are infinitely diverse, but the rules of soccer are universal.
 No world religion can match its geographical scope.
 The single greatest simultaneous human collective experience is the World Cup final.

 In this extraordinary tour de force, David Goldblatt tells the full story of soccer’s rise from chaotic folk ritual to the world’s most popular sport-now poised to fully establish itself in the USA.
 Already celebrated internationally, The Ball Is Round illuminates soccer’s role in the political and social histories of modern societies, but never loses sight of the beauty, joy, and excitement of the game itself.